 Understanding Zero-Based Budgeting: A Fresh Start Approach

 Unlike traditional incremental budgeting that relies heavily on historical data, zero-based budgeting requires building event budgets from scratch.
 Every expense must be justified based on strategic value and expected outcomes.
-This approach forces event planners to critically examine each budget line item, asking not \"What did we spend last year?\" but \"What value will this expenditure create for our organisation?\"
+This approach forces event planners to critically examine each budget line item, asking not "What did we spend last year?" but "What value will this expenditure create for our organisation?"

 The methodology represents a fundamental shift in mindset.
 Industry research from Bain & Company reveals that zero-based budgeting enables ongoing cost discipline while differentiating between fixed and variable costs, creating greater spending flexibility and strategic alignment.